13 Things To Know About Paxlovid, the Latest COVID-19 Pill

 3. How often do I take Paxlovid?

-You take three Paxlovid pills twice daily for five days for a full course that adds up to 30 pills.
+The standard dose is three Paxlovid pills twice daily (in the morning and at bedtime) for five days for a full course that adds up to 30 pills.
 It helps that the pills are packaged in a “dose card,” basically a medication blister pack that allows you to punch out the pills as needed.
+There is also a reduced dose (two pills instead of three) for people with moderate renal impairment.

 4. Is Paxlovid similar to Tamiflu?